ar-yevhenii/ar-yevhenii.github.io/_portfolio/portfolio.md

 **Company:** JSC "Ukrposhta"
 **Position:** Python Backend Engineer

-During my work at Ukrposhta I developed two complex systems for managing orders, products, and related operations such as reporting and integration with External APIs.
+Also were developed complex systems for managing orders, products, and related operations such as reporting and integration with external APIs.
+The systems were designed to streamline backend processes for web stores [Ukrposhta Pharmacy](https://apteka.ukrposhta.ua/) and [Postmark](https://postmark.ukrposhta.ua/).

 The system is built using the Frappe framework, which is a full-stack web application framework written in Python and JavaSctipt.